Quick Verdict

 Live Video Streaming

-- Real-time excitement
+- Real-time excitement and shared moments

 VoD

-- Searchable library experience
+- Searchable library with personalised recommendations

 Ops and cost

-How the operational load, monitoring, and risk differ.
+How operational load, monitoring, and risk differ.

 Live Video Streaming